preludeinc/portfolio/README.md

 ## Portfolio Website
-Project data is stored using a Django REST API and routing and page structure managed by React.
-Styling help is provided by Mantine UI.
+Project data is stored using a Django REST API and routing and page structure are managed by React, with styling help provided by Mantine UI.